Title

 Ferdinand E. Marcos reorganizes the National Science Development Board into the National Science and Technology Authority to centralize and enhance the country's scientific and technological research and development efforts, ensuring alignment with national economic goals and fostering public-private partnerships.

-Executive Order No. 784, issued on March 17, 1982, reorganizes the National Science Development Board into the National Science and Technology Authority (NSTA), providing central direction, leadership, and coordination of scientific and technological research and development in the Philippines.
+EO No. 784 reorganized the National Science Development Board (NSDB) into a National Science and Technology Authority (the “Authority”) to provide central direction, leadership, and coordination of science and technology research and development, including ensuring the application and utilization of R&D results for developmental goals.

-The Authority is headed by the Director General of the NSTA, who is appointed by the President of the Philippines and serves as an ex-officio member of the National Economic and Development Authority.
+The Authority is exercised by the Director General, appointed by the President.
+The Director General is also an ex-officio member of the National Economic and Development Authority.

-Agencies under NSTA supervision include the National Institute of Science and Technology, Food and Nutrition Research Institute, Philippine Institute of Volcanology, Forest Products Research and Development Institute, Philippine Invention Development Institute, Science Promotion Institute, and Materials Science Research Institute.
+They include: (a) National Institute of Science and Technology; (b) Food and Nutrition Research Institute; (c) Philippine Institute of Volcanology; (d) Forest Products Research and Development Institute; (e) Philippine Invention Development Institute; (f) Science Foundation of the Philippines (renamed Science Promotion Institute and converted into a regular government agency); and (g) Materials Science Research Institute (created and assigned specific research functions).

 Analyze Cases Smarter, Faster